Wassenaar Arrangement: "Wassenaar minus one"

 The corresponding proposals within WA were not accepted, due to objection from the Russian delegation.
 Only minor and editorial changes were universally accepted.
 At the time, Russia faced international sanctions over its invasion of Ukraine.

-Consequently in mid 2024 and later, many Wassenaar nations have implemented export controls corresponding to the unilateral legislation above.
+Consequently, in mid 2024 and later, many Wassenaar nations have implemented export controls corresponding to the unilateral legislation above.
 These include UK and Canada.
 These are classified as 'country specific', although there appears to be harmonisation of these 2024 controls across many advanced economies.
 The introduction of these controls caused surprise in some circles.
-Other nations largely harmonised their export controls over the course of 2024 and early 2025.
+Other nations largely harmonised their export controls over the course of late 2024 and 2025.

 Membership

 The 42 states that have been participating since December 2017 are: